Advising, Counseling and Transfer Services

 Personal/Mental Health Counseling

 Counselors provide students with the opportunity to discuss, in confidence, any personal or social problems such as stress-related issues, Depression, Anxiety, Bipolar Disorder, Adjustment Disorder, etc. Counseling staff seeks to help students develop the ability to cope with and solve problems independently.
 When appropriate, the counselors will assist students via referrals to mental health centers, substance abuse treatment, or other community resources.
-Any student in distress or aware of a student in distress should contact Advising & Counseling Services in the College Center.
+Any student in distress or aware of a student in distress should contact Advising, Counseling and Transfer Services in the College Center.

 Students can meet counselors by appointment virtually or in person, walk-in during posted Drop-In Hours, or at workshops and special events.
 Students can obtain an appointment with a counselor by emailing firstname.lastname@example.org or by calling (908) 526-1200, extension 8336.